haltu/muuri/README.md

 ### layoutStart

 Triggered after `grid.layout()` is called, just before the items are positioned.
+More specifically, this event is emitted right after new _layout_ has been generated, internal item positions updated and grid element's dimensions updated.
+After this event is emitted the items in the layout will be positioned to their new positions.
+So if you e.g. want to react to grid element dimension changes this is a good place to do that.

 **Arguments**